 Why is it that men crave sex so much?
 This is one of those questions that has perplexed women through the centuries.
 There are all kinds of pop psychology that want to explain what seems to be an epidemic of men that only want sex and can’t be faithful.

 This is not to make an excuse for men.
 It’s to get deeper into the issue of why men are disconnected from loving a woman deeply.
 Yes, there are many men that are able to love women deeply and faithfully.
 However, there is an epidemic of broken trust in the black community between men and women.

 Men in any demographic have a shorter lifespan than women.
 It’s

 connected to the same reason many men are unable to form deep lasting relationships with women.
 It’s a quality of life issue that we could connect by understanding the ancient African sciences beyond simple book knowledge.

 The issue starts as young as pre-school age.
-I was a middle school teacher for a number of years.
-I listened to the conversation of thirteen and fourteen-year-old boys and recognized they had already been trained to disconnect from the natural ability to connect meaningfully deeply to others.
+I have been a middle school teacher for a number of years.
+I listen to the conversation of thirteen and fourteen-year-old boys and recognized they had already been trained to disconnect from the natural ability to connect meaningfully deeply to others.

 I watched as they would take pictures of each other with their cellphones and the young men wouldn’t smile in the pictures.
 They wanted to look menacing and “hard.”